AntonioTorres23/OpenGL_Notes/Bloom.md

 ![[Pasted image 20251124105459.png]]

-The colored cubes now appear much more bright and give
+The colored cubes now appear much more bright and give a better illusion as light emitting objects.
+This is a relatively simple scene so the Bloom effect isn't too impressive